Miking98/finsta/README.md

 - [ X ] Show the username and creation time for each post
 - [ X ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
-- [ ] User Profiles:
+- [ X ] User Profiles:
   - [ X ] Allow the logged in user to add a profile photo
   - [ X ] Display the profile photo with each post
-  - [ ] Tapping on a post's username or profile photo goes to that user's profile page
+  - [ X ] Tapping on a post's username or profile photo goes to that user's profile page
 - [ X ] User can comment on a post and see all comments for each post in the post details screen.
 - [ X ] User can like a post and see number of likes for each post in the post details screen.
 - [ X ] Run your app on your phone and use the camera to take the photo